 - Do not use zoom function as this make a lower quality image.

 - The title should be Name LastName – Course Title

 Ex.
 Franco Bianchi – High Specialization Course in Violin

 - The Description should contain the exact time in the video for all the movements/pieces (composer, title, movement).

 01:15 W.A.
 Mozart, Concerto n.
 3 in G Major, Allegro

 03:20 Tchaikovsky, Symphony N. 6, mvt.
 III

-Visibility: Ensure your sharing settings are correct before submitting your link on the online application.
+- Visibility: Ensure your sharing settings are correct before submitting your link on the online application.
 The video must be uploaded on YouTube as UNLISTED under visibility.
-That means that anyone with the link will be able to watch it.
+That means that only people with the link will be able to watch it.

-Please reach out to a member of the admission team at email@example.com with any question about specific repertoire and audition requirements in case you need more clarification after reading this content.
+Please reach out to a member of the admission team at email@example.com with any question or clarification you may need after reading this content.